Advice For Separated Families During This Christmas Period

 In an ideal world you would be able to pull out a calendar, have a friendly discussion with the other parent, there will be some give and take from both and an arrangement can be put in place.
 The children themselves may have some say in the matter but if the parents are able to present a united front that will probably make things more constructive.

-If there are not concerns around abuse, then mediation is an excellent way to have a difficult conversation with your ex-partner about how all these different arrangements are going to fit together, but again time is running out if an arrangement like that is going to be made.
 If you are starting to have conversations around the holidays now and it is clear that storm clouds are gathering, consider that it is probably not going to achieve a great deal to have an angry argument and that children are extremely quick to pick up on tensions between parents.
 Pulling back from a conflict and dealing with it at arm’s length through a mediator or a solicitor may be a better option.

 As ever, social media gives the opportunity for disputes to continue endlessly and even into the early hours of the morning.
 Try to keep communication civil and to avoid expressing opinions or allowing the discussion to drift into wider issues although that can be very difficult particularly if the separation is quite recent and emotions are high.